mikro-orm/mikro-orm/docs/docs/installation.md

 > Read more about all the possible configuration options in [Advanced Configuration](configuration.md) section.

-We can also provide paths where you store your entities via `entities` array.
+We can also provide paths where we store our entities via `entities` array.
 Internally it uses [`globby`](https://github.com/sindresorhus/globby) so we can use [globbing patterns](https://github.com/sindresorhus/globby#globbing-patterns), including negative globs.